blinklabs-io/docs/src/content/docs/guides/dingo/004-create-start-up-service.md

 sudo systemctl status dingo.service
 ```

-If you have an error you can use the following command to see the error logs
+If you have an error, you can use the following command to see the error logs:

 ```
 journalctl -u dingo.service